AOT-Technologies/forms-flow-ai/forms-flow-idm/README.md

 For migrating new roles introduced in v7.1.0 follow the steps mentioned [here](./migration/README.md#710)

+### v7.2.0

+For migrating new roles introduced in v7.1.0 to multitenant setup follow the steps mentioned [here](./migration/README.md#720)

 ### Additional reference

 Check out the [installation documentation](https://aot-technologies.github.io/forms-flow-installation-doc/) for installation instructions and [features documentation](https://aot-technologies.github.io/forms-flow-ai-doc) to explore features and capabilities in detail.